 To respond to a conversation:

-- Click the unread conversation from the Conversation drawer or from a message in the Drafts, Needs Approval or Rejected section.
+- Click the unread conversation from the Conversation drawer or from a message in the Publishing or Smart Inbox tab.
 The Conversation drawer opens.

 - Enter your response to the latest comment.
 You can @mention other members of your team to include them, if necessary.